prometheus/client_java/docs/content/config/config.md

 * Properties file: Add the line above to the properties file.
 * System properties: Use the command line parameter `-Dio.prometheus.exporter.httpServer.port=9401` when starting your application.
-* Environment variable: `export IO_PROMETHEUS_EXPORTER_HTTPSERVER_PORT=9401`.
-The name of the environment variable is the uppercase property name with dots replaced with underscores.

 Location of the Properties File
 -------------------------------